northle/docs/site/docs/basics/responses.md

 return download(path);
 ```

-This function returns a `DownloadResponse` instance.

 ## Status Codes

-Sometimes you may want to set response HTTP code, for example - `204 No Content` that indicates successful data processing.
+Sometimes you may want to set response HTTP code, for example - `204 No Content` which indicates that data has been processed and there's no response body.

 ```ts
 this.response.status(204);